imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ```
 {% endcode %}

-Now navigate to `src/main.ts` and update it's code with the below code
+Now navigate to `src/main.ts` and update its code using the code below.

 {% code title="src/main.ts" %}
 ```jsx